Sadly, we lost Ingrid Pitt in November 2010, but her memory will always live on.

 I can truthfully say that I have never had any problems.
 It might have something to do with the fact that my husband is 6′ 2″ and mean looking and is constantly with me.
 But I don’t think so.
 I just think people are lovely and I adore chatting to them.
 My favourite night of the year is the Fan Club reunion.
 Seventy or eighty members turn up in London, we pig out on delicious Polish nosh and dance the night away to a Russian band.
 And I get lots of time to chat.
 I sometimes get accused of taking too long to sign autographs when I’m at conventions.
 Not from the fans waiting for the autographs but from others who won’t be named.
 Of course, like everybody, I like talking about myself but the nature of the beast means that it gets boring after continuous repetition – so I make my time interesting by finding out what everybody who bellies up to the stand do, what their ambitions are, how their family is getting on – and what they think of me!Ingrid Pitt

-It’s only fair to mention that your only interest isn’t vampires and that you have starred in numerous non vampire related movies.
+It’s only fair to mention that your only interest isn’t vampires.
+You have starred in numerous non vampire related movies.
 What is your best achievement in life so far and what plans do you have for the future?

 My problem is that I don’t feel I have achieved anything.
 A few films that didn’t exactly set the screen alight.
 A dozen or so books which are not and never will be , compulsory reading in schools, a reasonable game of golf, a small ability to pilot a plane.
 That’s about it.
 Unless you want to include things like my daughter and through her my beautiful grand daughter – or surviving two serious cancer attacks.
 And, of course, being happy.
 Plans for the future are numerous and mainly unattainable – but it makes me happy to have a go.
 As is often repeated.
 If you don’t buy a ticket you can’t win the lottery.Ingrid Pitt